Natural Dyes

 Tagetes patula 'Queen Sophia'

-Tagetes 'Queen Sophia' is an extremely popular, award winning variety that was introduced in the early 1900’s.
+French Marigold€2.25Tagetes 'Queen Sophia' is an extremely popular, award winning variety that was introduced in the early 1900’s.
 Gorgeous to the point of excess, it produces semi-double blooms.
-Deep orange-to-russet petals that are intricately edged with russet and gold. -
+Deep orange-to-russet petals that are intricately edged with russet and gold.

-Sweet Annie, Artemisia annua
+Sweet Annie, Artemisia annua, Organic

-Sweet wormwood, Qing Hao€2.45Artemisia annua, commonly called Sweet Annie is a graceful annual with tall stems with fine bright green ferny foliage.
+Artemisia annua, commonly called Sweet Annie is a graceful annual with tall stems with fine bright green ferny foliage.
 With sweetly fragrant foliage it has a wide variety of uses both medicinal and for handcrafting but is most often grown for fresh and dried arrangements.
+Organic Seeds.

 -